 [user@server pgbadger-11.4]$ pgbadger -V pgBadger version 11.4 [user@server pgbadger-11.4]$

 pgbadger package is also available at the PostgreSQL yum repository.
-If you have already installed the repository configuration package from official PostgreSQL repository, then
+If you have already installed the repository configuration package from the official PostgreSQL repository, then

 pgbadger can be installed by running the below command.